 There is no definite connection to insulin use or high sugars, but long-term diabetes-related complications might involve changes in the connective tissue which happens due to high sugar levels.

 People with a history of frozen shoulder are at elevated risk to have this condition on the other side of their body.
-Also, there is a possibility of a recurrence on the affected side, especially in people who have diabetes.
+Also, there is a possibility of a recurrence on the affected side.

 It is said that there might be a genetic predisposition for frozen shoulder.
 However, there is still no evidence to back up this statement.

-Now that you know more about the conditions and its risk factors, you need to learn how to recognize it, and you can easily do that if you know the signs.
+Now that we know more about the condition and its risk factors, we need to learn how to recognize it, and we can easily do that if we know the signs.

-Often, the pain of the frozen shoulder is explained as dull, poorly localized ache or if it is localized it is found in the part of the shoulder capsule.
-Also, this pain might radiate in the biceps and be notable enough to disturb your sleep.
+Often, the pain of the frozen shoulder is explained as a dull, poorly localized ache or if it is localized it is found in the part of the shoulder capsule.
+Also, this pain might radiate in the biceps and be notable enough to disturb our sleep.

-Furthermore, there might be need of x-rays in order to find out if there is another issue, like osteoarthritis.
+Furthermore, there might be a need for x-rays in order to find out if there is another issue, like osteoarthritis.

-You should know that an MRI exam is better when it comes to soft tissue issues like a rotator cuff problem and might reveal inflammation.
-However, imaging tests don’t present certain symptoms in order to diagnose frozen shoulder.
+An MRI exam is better when it comes to soft tissue issues like a rotator cuff problem and might reveal inflammation.
+However, imaging tests don’t present certain symptoms in order to diagnose a frozen shoulder.

 When it comes to frozen shoulder, there are a few treatments.
 The American Family Physicians recommends an active and early treatment.
 Moreover, care needs to be taken in order to prevent the shoulder from being immobile.

-From 90 to 95 percent of people with frozen shoulder improve their condition with nonsurgical treatments.
-Such nonsurgical treatments are NAISIDS, i.e. anti-inflammatory medications, physical therapy, corticosteroid injections and heat.
+90 to 95 percent of people with frozen shoulder improve their condition with nonsurgical treatments.
+Such nonsurgical treatments are NSAIDS, i.e. anti-inflammatory medications, physical therapy, corticosteroid injections, and heat.

-For those who have diabetes, mainly people who have poor glycemic control or insulin dependent people, a cortisone shot might lead to blood glucose spikes in the first couple days after the shot.
+For those who have diabetes, mainly people who have poor glycemic control or insulin-dependent people, a cortisone shot might lead to blood glucose spikes in the first couple of days after the shot.

 Dr. Vasudevan recommends that a shot needs to be done with image guidance – fluoroscopy or ultrasound- in order to correctly deliver the drug into the shoulder joint.

-This maximizes the amount of steroid which is supplied to the painful region and minimizes the amount which might be taken in into the bloodstream and lead to a rise in the blood sugar levels.
+This maximizes the number of steroids which is supplied to the painful region and minimizes the amount which might be taken into the bloodstream and lead to a rise in the blood sugar levels.

-But in case there is no improvement with different nonsurgical treatment after 2 months, then surgery might be recommended.
-You should know that surgery is used only for difficult and severe cases and it is not necessary for most people with frozen shoulder.
+But in case there is no improvement with different non-surgical treatments after 2 months, then surgery might be recommended.
+Surgery is used only for difficult and severe cases and it is not necessary for most people with frozen shoulders.

-After surgery, you must continue with physical therapy for a couple of weeks in order to prevent the recurrence of the condition.
+After surgery, one must continue with physical therapy for a couple of weeks in order to prevent the recurrence of the condition.

-People who have diabetes might have an increased risk.
-However there are many causes, so it is difficult to pin the issue to diabetes itself.
-But just to be on the safe side, you need to try and prevent this.
+Those with diabetes might have an increased risk.
+However there are many causes, so it is difficult to pin the issue to this disease itself.
+But just to be on the safe side, we need to try and prevent this.

-By knowing the signs, and risk factors, you can prevent and treat this common condition.
-However, when it comes to suitable prevention, it would be best to consult your doctor.
-And if you suspect you have this condition, contact your doctor right away.
+By knowing the signs, and risk factors, we can prevent and treat this common condition.
+However, when it comes to suitable prevention and treatment, it would be best to consult a doctor.